 Waterfalls are a source of life and a force of nature!
-They come in all shapes, sizes, textures and tones.
-And surely can be found throughout all areas of Iceland too.
-Maybe you are so inspired by waterfalls, that you’re engaged now and you want to be married in front of one!
-If so… Allow us to help you indulge in how to plan a waterfall wedding!
+They come in all shapes, sizes, textures and tones and surely can be found throughout all areas of Iceland too.
+Maybe you are so inspired by waterfalls that you want to be married in front of one!
+If so, you are not alone and Iceland is the perfect location with literally thousands of options for your waterfall wedding or elopement.
+Allow us to help you indulge in how to plan a waterfall wedding!

-- Location: Choosing the right waterfall location for your Iceland wedding ceremony.
+- Choose the right waterfall location for your Iceland wedding ceremony.

-- Permission: Acquiring permission from the landowner, town, organization, or national park.
-And pay any requested fees, permits, etc as needed.
+- Acquire permission from the relevant landowner, town, organization, or national park.
+You will also need to pay any requested fees, permits, etc as needed.

-- Travel: How to get to / from the waterfall during your desired time of year.
+- Decide how you will travel to and from the waterfall during your desired time of year.

-- Restroom: Are there bathrooms onsite or do you need an alternative option?
+- Find out if there are bathrooms on-site or if you will need an alternative option.

-- Time: How long will you spend at the location?
-For the ceremony, group photos, and exploration, etc.
+- Decide how long you will spend at the location for the ceremony, wedding photos, and exploration, etc.

 Over 10,000 waterfalls dot the Icelandic countryside.
-Which is exciting because I’m not even sure you could find your way to every single one within your lifetime… But we are sure trying!
-Additionally, did you know there are many different types of waterfalls to potentially consider for your Iceland waterfall wedding location?
-For example, a highlight list of them follow for you to feast your eyes on!
+This is exciting because I’m not even sure you could find your way to every single one within your lifetime… But we are sure trying!
+Additionally, did you know there are many different types of waterfalls to consider for your Iceland waterfall wedding location?

 20 Different Types of Waterfalls in Iceland